 "There were so many heroes from the rescue operations at Nobbys and across flooded suburbs and I'm sure there are still many untold stories.

 "We are asking people to tell stories of that time or bring in prints of photos, name those who were lost and remember them to ensure we fully capture the history of that epic weather event."

-Newcastle City Council lifeguards and members of Westpac Rescue Helicopter crews that assisted the Pasha Bulker crew were on hand at the Museum today to view the exhibition and share their memories of that June long weekend 10 years ago.
+City Of Newcastle lifeguards and members of Westpac Rescue Helicopter crews that assisted the Pasha Bulker crew were on hand at the Museum today to view the exhibition and share their memories of that June long weekend 10 years ago.